YeDawa/DumpSync/docs/index.md

 - **Flexible Configuration**: Customize settings through environment variables or command-line arguments based on your needs.
 - **Simple Restore Process**: Easily restore databases from existing dump files with minimal effort.
 - **Cross-Server Transfers**: Facilitate the migration of databases between different servers seamlessly.
+- **XSS Scanner**: Scan for XSS vulnerabilities in tables to enhance security.